rolancerlaux/Data-Science/BMI_Classification/README.md

 ## About the data:

-It contains the weight and height of 500 individuals, below a summary of the features:
+This dataset contains the weight and height of 500 individuals, below a summary of the feature:

 Gender : Male / Female